glankk/gz/USAGE.md

 to FFh, as it is by default on the title screen, saving will have no effect.
 There's also a **language** and **z targeting** option, which apply to the current file.

-Save files can be saved to and and loaded from an SD card with the **save to disk** and **load from disk** options.
-Pressing _load from disk_ will bring up the file browser.
-Pressing the name of a save file will load it and return to the file menu.
-The **load file to** and **after loading** options decide where in memory the file will be loaded to (the current zelda file, the currently selected memfile slot, or both), and what should happen when the loading is completed (reload scene, void out, or nothing).
-The _after loading_ option will have no effect when loading only to the current memfile.
-The file extension used for save files on disk is `.ootsave`, and the default filename is `file`.
-The filename can be changed by pressing the name field.
-Pressing **clear** will set the name field to be empty.
-When the name field is empty, the default filename is `untitled`.
-When saving, pressing the name of a save file in the file browser will copy that name to the name field.
-Pressing accept will save the file to the current folder in the file browser with the specified file name.
-If the file exists, you will be prompted to overwrite it.

 ### 2.7 Macro
 This menu provies tools for producing tool-assisted gameplay recordings.
 Press